Rep. Mike Quigley on the 118th U.S. Congress and the January 19th budget request

-U.S. Congressman Mike Quigley (D-IL 5) joins Paul Lisnek, in for Lisa Dent, to talk about the 118th United States Congress, their lack of action taken in this Congress with laws being passed and why Congressman Quigley thinks this was the case.
-Congressman Quigley and Paul also discuss our boarders and migrants coming to Chicago as well as the wars happening over seas.
+U.S. Congressman Mike Quigley (D-IL 5) joins Paul Lisnek, in for Lisa Dent, to talk about the 118th United States Congress, their lack of action taken in this Congress with laws being passed and why Rep. Quigley thinks this was the case.
+Rep. Quigley and Paul also discuss our boarders and migrants coming to Chicago as well as the wars happening over seas.

 Rep. Mike Quigley on the 118th U.S. Congress and the January 19th budget request